Our Cocoa Bean Origins

 Lindt & Sprüngli sources its high-quality cocoa beans from the world's most renowned cocoa origins.

-The Farming Program is in place in all countries we source from.
+The Farming Program is in place in all countries we source our beans from.

 Tab-Navigation with Countries